What is the Australian Criminal Intelligence Commission (ACIC)?

 The Australian Law Reform Commission describes organised crime as groups with significant influence, and the capability of resisting law enforcement.
 With such resources available, organised crime groups (OCGs) can harvest information on people they could deem useful to them.
 Often this occurs through channels of corruption and coercion.

-The ACIC is considered an ‘enforcement body’ under the Privacy Act.
+The ACIC falls into the category of an ‘enforcement body’ under the Privacy Act.
 Consequently, other organisations may disclose personal information to the ACIC under certain circumstances.
 Such circumstances include where the disclosure of personal information is deemed necessary for the prevention, detection, investigation, prosecution, or punishment of criminal offences, or remedying of seriously improper conduct.

 The Parliamentary Joint Committee on the Australian Crime Commission commented on the ACIC’s powers as having potentially profound impacts on an individual citizen’s freedom and privacy.
 This view has support from the Public Interest Advocacy Centre (PIAC).

-However, the ACIC has submitted, in turn, that the public interest in fighting organised crime outweighs the interest of an individual’s right to privacy.
+However, the ACIC says in turn, that the public interest in fighting organised crime outweighs the interest of an individual’s right to privacy.